ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 * At least one number.
 * At least one special character.

-When in the login screen the user also has a third option
+Once on the login page the user also has a third option
 * Login with github

-this allows the user to login via their github account.
+This allows the user to login via their github account.

 ### 2. Timelines
 Once logged in, the user is redirected to the public timeline.
 Here Cheeps from all users are displayed along with their respective likes and dislikes.